Smok1e/buttex-storage-api/docs/src/methods/storage/get_directory_id.md

 | path                | String | Yes      | Directory path    |
 | parent_directory_id | Int    | No       | Root directory id |

+> If *parent_directory_id* parameter is passed, then the given path will be
+> considered as relative to this directory.
+Otherwise, the path will be considered as absolute

 ## Returns
 | Value         | Type          | Description              |
 |---------------|---------------|--------------------------|
 | directory_id  | Int           | Requested directory id   |

-## Remarks
-If *parent_directory_id* parameter is passed, then the given path will be considered as relative to this directory.
-Otherwise, the path will be considered as absolute